rishikesh835/JS_projects/README.md

-April 18th 2024 :- I have completed building To-Do list app April 21st 2024 :- I have completed a simple quiz based app April 22nd 2024 :- I have completed a random password generator
+April 18th 2024 :- I have completed building To-Do list app April 21st 2024 :- I have completed a simple quiz based app April 22nd 2024 :- I have completed a random password generator August 31 2024  :- I have completed a Age Calculator website September 1 2024  :- I have completed a Quote website